U.S. flag

 Developing Statistics on the Distribution of State Personal Income: Methodology and Preliminary Results

-In recent years, a growing interest in the topic of income inequality has fueled demand for information on the way in which the nation’s prosperity and growth are shared across households as a complement to published data on total income and output.
+In recent years, a growing interest in income inequality has fueled demand for information on how the nation’s prosperity and growth are shared across households as a complement to published data on total income and output.
 This paper details the methodology and presents preliminary measures of the distribution of income at the regional level.
 These are based on personal income, a primary economic indicator published by the Bureau of Economic Analysis, and measure how personal income is distributed across households in each state and the District of Columbia.
 The methodology allocates detailed components of state personal income to households based on household data from the Current Population Survey supplemented with other sources.
 The household-level data are then aggregated to generate state-level bottom-up inequality statistics, including Gini coefficients, medians, and quintile shares of state personal income.
-The results show that many of the trends in inequality are similar across measures.
+The results show that many inequality trends are similar across measures.

 Evaluation of the U.S. Department of Commerce’s CLDP and SABIT Program in Europe, Eurasia, and Central Asia: Evaluation Report for Central Asia (Kyrgyz Republic and Tajikistan)

 The U.S. Department of State has commissioned the evaluation of the Commercial Law Development Program (CLDP) and the Special American Business Internship Training (SABIT) Program to assess the performance and effectiveness of the programs’ results from 2007 to 2017.
-This assessment also more narrowly considers 2018 and 2019 in regard to their use of monitoring and evaluation (M&E) practices in six targeted countries: Azerbaijan, Georgia, the Kyrgyz Republic, Moldova, Tajikistan, and Ukraine.
-This report presents the evaluation of CLDP and SABIT interventions in the Kyrgyz Republic and Tajikistan.
+This assessment also more narrowly considers 2018 and 2019 regarding their use of monitoring and evaluation (M&E) practices in six targeted countries: Azerbaijan, Georgia, the Kyrgyz Republic, Moldova, Tajikistan, and Ukraine.
+This report evaluates CLDP and SABIT interventions in the Kyrgyz Republic and Tajikistan.

 Related Content